Thinking of getting a COVID-19 antibody test? Here's what you should know

 But the process also has limitations.

-EveryDay Healthcare is one of the latest clinics to unveil its capability to conduct testing for COVID-19 antibodies.
+EveryDay Healthcare in Fresno, California is one of the latest clinics to unveil its capability to conduct testing for COVID-19 antibodies.

 Blood samples taken there are sent to major national lab company Quest Diagnostics to be analyzed.